NVIDIA Developer Zone

 Q: What is the precision of mathematical operations in CUDA?

 All the current range of NVIDIA GPUs and since GT200 have double precision floating point.
 See the programming guide for more details.
 All compute-capable NVIDIA GPUs support 32-bit integer and single precision floating point arithmetic.
-They follow the IEEE-754 standard for single-precision binary floating-point arithmetic, with some minor differences - notably that denormalized numbers are not supported.
+They follow the IEEE-754 standard for single-precision binary floating-point arithmetic, with some minor differences.

 Q: Why are the results of my GPU computation slightly different from the CPU results?
 There are many possible reasons.
 Floating point computations are not guaranteed to give identical results across any set of processor architectures.
 The order of operations will often be different when implementing algorithms in a data parallel way on the GPU.